Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 UPL1FT focuses this work on:

-assessing authorization capacity and where formal approvals will be required
+Assessing authorization capacity and required approvals

-identifying critical decision points that must be resolved to unlock funding
+Identifying decision points necessary to unlock funding

 -